earthly/website/blog/_posts/2022-03-17-golang-grpc-gateway.md

     In this article, the author explores different ways to create a gRPC gateway that accepts HTTP requests and proxies them to a gRPC service.
 They cover building a proxy using grpc-gateway, creating a REST service based on the same proto file as the gRPC service, and combining REST and gRPC requests in a single service.
 The author also discusses TLS, certificate generation, and HTTP/2 in the context of these implementations.
 last_modified_at: 2023-07-19
 ---
-**"Exploring gRPC gateway methods?
+**Exploring gRPC gateway methods?
 Earthly simplifies your build process for gRPC services.
-[Check it out](https://cloud.earthly.dev/login/)."**
+[Check it out](https://cloud.earthly.dev/login/).**

 Welcome back.
 I'm an experienced developer learning Golang.
 [Last time](/blog/golang-grpc-example) I moved my service from REST to gRPC, but there are times when a simple REST end-point is still needed.
 So today, I'm going to build a gRPC gateway that accepts HTTP requests and proxies it through to my gRPC service.
 And for fun, I'm going to do it three ways.